Quantitative Assessment of Carrier Density by Cathodoluminescence. I. GaAs thin films and modeling: Experiments

 \section{Experiments}

 GaAs thin films were grown by solid-source molecular beam epitaxy (MBE) on semi-insulating GaAs(001) substrates. \ce{As4} was supplied and a Ga flux was set to obtain the GaAs growth rate of about 0.2~nm/s.
 Beryllium (Be) and silicon (Si) are used for p-type and n-type doping of GaAs, respectively.
 Table~\ref{tab:samples} lists the set of GaAs thin-film samples.
 The total thicknesses of doped GaAs are measured from the cross-section scanning electron microscope (SEM) images of cleaved samples (typical uncertainty $\pm$10~nm).

-Carrier mobility and concentration were determined by Hall effect measurements using van der Pauw method~\cite{vanderPauw:1958}.
+Carrier mobility and concentration were determined by Hall effect measurements using the van der Pauw method~\cite{vanderPauw:1958}.
 No additional surface passivation layer was grown on top of the doped GaAs layers.
 The thickness of the electrically active region used to calculate the bulk carrier concentration was corrected for the surface depletion width~\cite{Look:1990}.
+Several samples listed in Table~\ref{tab:samples} were used in previous works with slightly different carrier densities~\cite{Chen:2017,Chen2018b}.
+During the preparation of this article, we repeated Hall effect measurements and analyses of all samples on two different setups and found inaccuracies for a series of samples grown and measured several years ago.
+The data provided here should replace the carrier densities published in references~\cite{Chen:2017,Chen2018b}, and can be used confidently as references.

 CL measurements were performed using an Attolight Chronos cathodoluminescence microscope.
 Samples were excited by a focused electron beam with an acceleration voltage of 6~kV and an impinging current of about 0.7~nA.
 Luminescence is collected through an achromatic reflective objective (numerical aperture 0.72), dispersed with a Horiba diffraction grating (150 grooves/mm) and recorded with an Andor Newton CCD camera (1024$\times$256 pixels, pixel width 26~$\mu$m).
-The corresponding spectral dispersion in the visible to near infrared range is 0.53~nm per pixel.
+The corresponding spectral dispersion in the visible to near infrared range is 0.53~nm per pixel~\cite{Chen:2017}.
 Luminescence spectra were corrected for the diffraction efficiency of the grating and the sensitivity of the CCD camera.

+It is important to ensure that the injection density does not impact the shape of luminescence spectra and the assessment of carrier densities~\cite{Mendis2019}.
 The injection regime of CL measurements can be estimated as follows.
 The total electron-hole pair generation rate $G$ is given by~\cite{Yacobi:1986}:

 where $b$ is the back-scattering coefficient (flat GaAs $b\approx 30\%$), $V$ is the electron beam voltage and $I$ is the beam current, $q$ is the elementary charge and $E_g$ is the semiconductor bandgap (eV), $\eta$ is the quantum efficiency for carrier generation by the electron beam: $\eta\approx 30\%$ for typical semiconductors~\cite{Davidson:1980}.
 The interaction volume of the electron beam in matter can be simulated using the Monte Carlo method~\cite{Drouin:2007}.
 For a more practical approach, the energy loss distribution is approximately Gaussian~\cite{Davidson:1980}: